mlubinsky/mlubinsky.github.com/grafana/README.md

 Calculate avg(score) per A / per is_ref / (and per build?):

 WITH A as (
-SELECT test, avg/max (value) as value,  avg/max (score) as score , build, is_ref
-FROM T  GROUP BY  test, build, is_ref
+SELECT "Test" as test, "Criteria" as criteria, avg(val) as val,  avg(score) as score ,  is_ref  --, build, FROM kpi_score  GROUP BY  test, criteria, is_ref -- , build
-),
+)
+,
 B as (
-SELECT test, 'Average' as criteria, NULL as value,  avg(score) as score, is_ref FROM A
+SELECT test, 'Average' as criteria, cast ( null as double precision) as val,  avg(score) as score, is_ref --, build, FROM A group by test, is_ref
 )
+,
+C as (
+select * from A
+union
+select * from B
+)
+select * from C
+order by test
 ``

 ### Grafana as  a code